-Just as the hair on your head needs to be maintained and cared for to remain healthy, the hair system that you attach to your scalp also needs a proper maintenance routine.
+Just as the hair on your head needs to be cleaned and cared for to remain healthy, the hair system that you attach to your scalp also needs a proper cleaning routine.

 Once your hair system has been attached for a little while, there could be a buildup of adhesive residue that could get into the hair itself and cause damage if not cleaned properly.
 As part of hair systems consultations in Toronto, we recommend that a thorough and proper cleaning regimen is applied to your hair system.

-- Adhesive remover (We recommend C 22 Solvent Citrus Adhesive Remover spray)
+- Adhesive remover (We recommend 22 Solvent Citrus Adhesive Remover spray)

 - Dishwashing liquid

-- Mild shampoo that is a quality brand and geared to colour-treated hair
+- A mild shampoo that is a quality brand and geared to colour-treated hair

-- Conditioner (We recommend KWS Moist Repair Revival Crème)
+- Conditioner (We recommend WS Moist Repair Revival Crème)